Offered by organisations other than Creative New Zealand. This is not a comprehensive list.

 Promotes a deeper understanding between New Zealand and Japan through a programme of educational and cultural exchanges.

-New Zealand Music Commission - Industry Internship Programme
+- New Zealand Music Commission – Industry Internship Programme (link)

 To help emerging music professionals and recent tertiary graduates gain experience and kick-start their careers in the music sector.

-New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ)
+- New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ) (link)

-Services the society offer include a mentoring programme, manuscript appraisal, assessment services and information on literary awards, grants and fellowships.
+Mentoring programmes, manuscript appraisal and assessment services and information on literary awards, grants, and fellowships.

 Works with private and public sectors to help businesses, industries and regions generate sustainable growth and overcome challenges and achieve success in export markets.

-Performing Arts Network of New Zealand Network (PANNZ) - Arts Market
+- Performing Arts Network of New Zealand Network (PANNZ) – Arts Market (link)

-Promotes and encourages a sustainable performing arts touring network, and facilitates and develops communications networks within the professional performing arts community in Aotearoa New Zealand.
-Also plays a key role in supporting international opportunities for New Zealand work.
+Promotes and encourages a sustainable performing arts touring network and facilitates and develops communications networks within the professional performing arts community in Aotearoa New Zealand.

-Hub of philanthropy in New Zealand provides thoughtful leadership and practical help for anyone with an interest in giving to make the world a better place.
+Offers a hub for philanthropy in New Zealand by providing leadership and practical help for anyone with an interest in giving to make the world a better place.

-Collective of regional arts organisations that provide support for arts, culture and heritage development throughout Aotearoa.
+A collective of regional arts organisations that provide support for arts, culture, and heritage development throughout Aotearoa.

-A resource of creative opportunities, jobs, news, events and inspiration.
+A resource of creative opportunities, jobs, news, events, and inspiration, including the Toipoto – Creative Career Development Programme (link)

-Women in Film and Television, Ngā Wāhine o Te Aro Whitiāhua
+- Women in Film and Television, Ngā Wāhine o Te Aro Whitiāhua (link)

 A mentoring programme for talented filmmakers to reach the next stage in their creative careers.